jssteinberg/some-makeup/src/routes/style/index.md

 	@import 'makeup-style/src/fix.css';
 	```

-	CSS to prevent text and content from overflowing and affecting line-height, and CSS fixes for semantics, font and usability. *This CSS is pretty much mandatory for avoiding many layout gotchas, especially for narrow viewports.*
+	CSS to prevent text and content from overflowing, prevents some elements from affecting line-height, and CSS fixes for semantics, font and usability. *This CSS is pretty much mandatory for avoiding many layout gotchas, especially for narrow viewports.*

 	**`--mono-font`.** File includes option for defining variable `--mono-font` for setting mono-font-family (defaults, falls back, to `monospace`).
 E.g.: